info201a-s19/The-Billboard-Equation/README.md

 ### What data-driven questions does our project aim to answer?

-Since our project revolves around the idea of "popularity" in the world of music, our biggest question we hope to answer is: **_Which characteristic of a song is the best predictor of the song's popularity?_** We could answer this by conducting a regression analysis for all combinations of popularity and a song feature, and then compare their R-square values against one another.
+Since our project revolves around the idea of "popularity" in the world of music, our biggest question we hope to answer is: **_Which characteristic of a song is the best predictor of the song's popularity?_** We could answer this by conducting a regression analysis for all combinations of popularity and a song feature, and then comparing their R-square values against one another.

 From that, we hope to then broaden our scope and answer along the same vein: **_How does each of the individual observable characteristics affect a song's popularity?_** Looking at the coefficient from the regression analyses, we could determine each individual characteristic's effect on the song's popularity.